bm4cs/bencode.io/content/posts/2021-08-22-production-react.md

 CMD ["sh", "-c", "cd /usr/share/nginx/html/ && ./set-env.sh && nginx -g 'daemon off;'"]
 ```

-To get it in the container, I lazily put the `set-env.sh` script into the `public` folder within the react source tree. `npm run build` automatically puts all assets in `public` into the output build directory.
+To get `set-env.sh` in the container, I lazily put the `set-env.sh` script into the `public` folder within the React source tree. `npm run build` automatically puts all assets in `public` into the output build directory.
 You could of course run a second `COPY` directive in the `Dockerfile`.
 Your choice.